Neural Conditional Simulation for Complex Spatial Processes: Simulation Experiments

-In this section, we validate the resulting NCS simulations with various metrics including empirical conditional univariate and marginal densities as well as empirical unconditional densities of the minimum, maximum, and the absolute sum of the process over $\mathcal{S}$ via the approach described in Section~\ref{sec:validation}.
-See Supplementary Materials~\ref{supp:brvalidation} for details.
+In this section, we validate the resulting NCS simulations with various metrics including empirical conditional univariate and bivariate densities as well as empirical unconditional densities of the minimum, maximum, and the absolute sum of the process over $\mathcal{S}$ via the approach described in Section~\ref{sec:validation}.
+See the Supplementary Material, Sections~\ref{supp:brtrain} and~\ref{supp:brvalidationdetails}, for training and validation details.

 In Figure \ref{fig:brvisualization} we show observations, underlying true fields, and conditional simulations obtained using NCS.
 In the left panel, we show results from fixing $\rho = 0.05$, varying the range parameter $\lambda$ between 1 and 5, and implementing NCS using the parameter U-Net.
-In the right panel we show results from fixing $\lambda = 3$, varying the proportion parameter $\rho$ between $0.01$ and $0.5$, and implementing NCS using the proportion U-Net.
+In the right panel, we show results from fixing $\lambda = 3$, varying the proportion parameter $\rho$ between $0.01$ and $0.5$, and implementing NCS using the proportion U-Net.
 We see that the NCS conditional simulations exhibit spatial patterns that are similar to those of the corresponding true (partially observed) fields, and that amortization with respect to either the range or the proportion of observed locations appears to be effective.

 Figure~\ref{fig:brdensity} shows the LCS (purple) and NCS (orange) conditional univariate and bivariate densities for select locations in $\mathcal{S}$.
 We do not expect the NCS and LCS densities to match exactly since LCS is an approximation that utilizes less information than NCS.
 Yet, we observe that the two predictive densities at these select locations are very similar.
 In particular, the densities correctly capture the true values shown by the dashed red lines as either the range $\lambda$ or the proportion of observed locations $\rho$ vary.